-Charles Du Cane, Esq., Governor of Tasmania, by and with the advice and consent of his Executive Council, for and on behalf of the Government of Tasmania, and in respect of the acts and observances herein expressed to be obligatory upon the Governor and Council or the Government, and hereinafter called "The Governor," of the one part, and the Tasmanian Main Line Railway Company, Limited, for and in respect of the acts and observances herein expressed to be obligatory upon the Company, and hereinafter called "The Company," of the other part.
-Interseth that in pursuance and exercise of the powers given by the Acts of the Parliament of Tasmania, 33 Vict.
+This Contract made the 15th day of August A.D.
+1871, between His Excellency CHARLES DU CANE, Esq., Governor of Tasmania, by and with the advice and consent of his Executive Council, for and on behalf of the Government of Tasmania, and in respect of the acts and observances herein expressed to be obligatory upon the Governor and Council or the Government, and hereinafter called "The Governor," of the one part, and the Tasmanian Main Line Railway Company, Limited, for and in respect of the acts and observances herein expressed to be obligatory upon the Company, and hereinafter called "The Company," of the other part.
+MUNITIESSE(1) that in pursuance and exercise of the powers given by the Acts of the Parliament of Tasmania, 33 Vict.
 No. 1, passed the 22nd October, 1869, the short title whereof is "The Main Line of Railway Act," and 34 Vict.
-No 13, passed the 18th October, 1870, the short title whereof is "The Main Line of Railway Amendment Act," and which two Acts are hereinafter referred to as the Main Line Railway Acts, and in pursuance and exercise of all other powers given or reserved to or possessed by the Governor of Tasmania in that behalf and for accomplishing and carrying into effect the objects and purposes authorised or contemplated by the said Acts, it is agreed as follows:-
+No 13, passed the 18th October, 1870, the short title whereof is "The Main Line of Railway Amendment Act," and which two Acts are hereinafter referred to as the Main Line Railway Acts, and in pursuance and exercise of all other powers given or reserved to or possessed by the Governor of Tasmania in that behalf and for accomplishing and carrying into effect the objects and purposes authorised or contemplated by the said Acts, it is agreen as follows :--